Difference Between AMOLED and Retina Display

 This current helps to emit light.
 In an AMOLED display, there are pixels attached to every individual pixel for electrification.

-This is proved to give the highest and best resolution from all the other displays.
-This is also used in some other phone devices such as Samsung.
+This is proven to give the highest and best resolution of all the other displays.
+This is also used in some other phone devices, such as Samsung.

 Comparison Table